Skip to main content

 We are not a charity, and running a web application still costs money — hosting, domain, development time.
 Convertful is supported by advertising.
 You will see ads on the site.
 We would rather show you a banner ad than charge you $9 per month to resize a photo.

 That is a genuine trade-off and we are not going to pretend it is not.
 Ads are not ideal.
-But the alternative — paywalling operations that cost us literally nothing in server resources — felt worse.
+But the alternative — paywalling operations that add almost no incremental server cost for us — felt worse.
 We picked the option that keeps the tools free and accessible to everyone.

 If you want to support Convertful beyond tolerating our ads, you can create a free account.
 Signed-in users get a cleaner experience and help us understand what tools people actually use, which helps us prioritize what to build next.